Tony Angell: Life

 Angell was born in Los Angeles, California, in 1940.
 His father was a private eye, and his mother a painter and teacher.
 Angell grew up in the San Fernando Valley.
-As a child, explored the Los Angeles River to hunt and fish, as well as the local beaches to surf and skin dive.
+As a child, he explored the Los Angeles River to hunt and fish, as well as the local beaches to surf and skin dive.
 This early exposure to nature instilled in him a life-long respect for the outdoors and native animals.
 He went to Seattle in 1959 on an athletics scholarship and obtained a BA in Speech Communications and a MA degree from the University of Washington.

 Angell taught high school and junior college communication courses before assuming the position of State Supervisor in the Office of Environmental Education for the Office of Superintendent of Public Instruction of Washington state.
 He remained in this position for over thirty years.

 He was active in the Nature Conservancy, with time as chairman and as a member of the board of its Washington chapter.
-He received the national organization's highest award of the Golden Oak Leaf for his work in establishing the Skagit River Bald Eagle Natural Area.
-Likewise he was recognized as a Champion of Puget Sound by the Puget Sound Keeper's Alliance in 2014.
+He received the national organization's highest award, the Golden Oak Leaf, for his work in establishing the Skagit River Bald Eagle Natural Area.
+He was recognized as a Champion of Puget Sound by the Puget Sound Keeper's Alliance in 2014.
 His outreach with both his writing and artwork resulted in his election into the Hall of Fame of the Department of Communications at the University of Washington.